Key facts

 Course overview

 Deakin's Bachelor of Business gives you the skills and experience needed to succeed in the business world.
-You’ll solve practical business challenges, explore innovative and emerging business trends, and prepare for the nuances of international business relationships.
+You will solve practical business challenges, explore innovative and emerging business trends, and prepare for the nuances of international business relationships.
 There are opportunities to secure a sought-after work placement with our industry partners, and to gain a global perspective of business on an international study tour.

-You’ll adopt the entrepreneurial tools required to get your own business up and running, and get the skills to work in a variety of roles, from sustainability and events management to digital communication and organisational psychology.
+You will adopt the entrepreneurial tools required to get your own business up and running, and get the skills to work in a variety of roles, from sustainability and events management to digital communication and organisational psychology.
 Study Deakin's Bachelor of Business and graduate with a range of soft skills and practical experience highly regarded by employers across the globe.

 Want to graduate career-ready, with the skills and industry experience for the job you want?